This is the multi-page printable view of this section. Click here to print.

 8.3 - RsyncUI files, JSON

-RsyncUI stores all its data locally on your Mac in JSON format.
-This includes task configurations, log records, and user settings.
-Understanding the file structure can be helpful for backup or troubleshooting purposes.
+RsyncUI stores all data locally on your Mac in JSON format, including task configurations, logs, and settings.
+Understanding the file structure helps with backup and troubleshooting.

 File Locations

-All RsyncUI files are stored in: $HOME/.rsyncosx/<macserialnumber>, where <macserialnumber> is your Mac’s serial number.
-RsyncUI retrieves this serial number automatically at startup.
+All RsyncUI files are in: $HOME/.rsyncosx/<macserialnumber>, where <macserialnumber> is your Mac’s serial number retrieved at startup.

-At startup, RsyncUI reads the user settings and default configuration from JSON files.
-Log records are only loaded when viewing logs or when updating logs after a synchronization task.
+At startup, RsyncUI reads user settings and the default configuration from JSON files.
+Log records load only when viewing or updating logs.

 Configuration Files